Youssef-74/Bootloader_Application/README.md

 ##Functionalities:<br>

 UART Communication Protocol: The bootloader project implements a UART communication protocol to communicate with a host computer.
 The host is controlled by a Python script that supervises the entire process.<br>
-CRC Algorithm for Error Handling: To ensure data integrity, the project employs a CRC (Cyclic Redundancy Check) algorithm for error handling.
+<br>CRC Algorithm for Error Handling: To ensure data integrity, the project employs a CRC (Cyclic Redundancy Check) algorithm for error handling.
 The CRC is computed and checked to verify data integrity during communication.<br>

 ##Features:<br>